rockerBOO/awesome-neovim/README.md

 - [wurli/cobalt.nvim](https://github.com/wurli/cobalt.nvim) - A (mostly) faithful port of the classic blue theme from TextMate.
 - [datsfilipe/min-theme.nvim](https://github.com/datsfilipe/min-theme.nvim) - It's a port of Min, a minimal theme for VSCode, written in Lua.
 - [github-main-user/lytmode.nvim](https://github.com/github-main-user/lytmode.nvim) - A unique in-between theme inspired by LYT-Mode for Obsidian.
 Not quite dark, not quite light — just right.
-- [datsfilipe/vesper.nvim](https://github.com/datsfilipe/vesper.nvim) - It's a port of the popular VS Code theme Vesper, written in Lua.
+- [datsfilipe/vesper.nvim](https://github.com/datsfilipe/vesper.nvim) - It's a port of the popular VSCode theme Vesper, written in Lua.
 - [sontungexpt/witch](https://github.com/sontungexpt/witch) - The primary stinvim distro colorscheme includes the default feature of dimming inactive windows, along with various other customization options for users.
 - [Abstract-IDE/Abstract-cs](https://github.com/Abstract-IDE/Abstract-cs) - Colorscheme written in Lua, specially made for roshnivim with Tree-sitter support.
 - [rafamadriz/neon](https://github.com/rafamadriz/neon) - Customizable colorscheme with excellent italic and bold support, dark and light variants.
 Made to work and look good with Tree-sitter.
 - [tomasiser/vim-code-dark](https://github.com/tomasiser/vim-code-dark) - A dark color scheme heavily inspired by the look of the Dark+ scheme of Visual Studio Code.
-- [Mofiqul/vscode.nvim](https://github.com/Mofiqul/vscode.nvim) - A Lua port of vim-code-dark colorscheme with vscode light and dark theme.
+- [Mofiqul/vscode.nvim](https://github.com/Mofiqul/vscode.nvim) - A Lua port of vim-code-dark colorscheme with VSCode light and dark theme.
-- [askfiy/visual_studio_code](https://github.com/askfiy/visual_studio_code) - A Neovim theme that highly restores vscode, so that your friends will no longer be surprised that you use Neovim, because they will think you are using vscode.
+- [askfiy/visual_studio_code](https://github.com/askfiy/visual_studio_code) - A Neovim theme that highly restores VSCode, so that your friends will no longer be surprised that you use Neovim, because they will think you are using VSCode.
 - [marko-cerovac/material.nvim](https://github.com/marko-cerovac/material.nvim) - Material.nvim is a highly configurable colorscheme written in Lua and based on the material palette.
 - [bluz71/vim-nightfly-colors](https://github.com/bluz71/vim-nightfly-colors) - A dark midnight colorscheme with modern Neovim support including Tree-sitter.
 - [bluz71/vim-moonfly-colors](https://github.com/bluz71/vim-moonfly-colors) - A dark charcoal colorscheme with modern Neovim support including Tree-sitter.